tobiasschmidt89/tobiasschmidt.me/src/pages/index.md

 <section>

-I am a hands-on digitalisation expert in Munich.
-I help companies deliver reliable, personalised and profitable digital experiences to their customers.
-On my blog I am sharing thoughts on digitalisation and the web.
+Hi, I'm [Tobi](/profile/) a hands-on digitalisation expert in Munich.
+I help companies deliver reliable, personalised, and profitable digital experiences to their customers.
+On my blog, I am sharing thoughts on digitalisation and the web.

 </section><section>